 Cost per order line processed

-Cost per order line processed can be found by dividing the total order cost by the number of order lines.
+Cost per order line processed can be found by dividing the total warehouse cost by the number of order lines.
 The majority of consumer e-commerce orders are 3 order lines (and units) or less.
-B2B e-commerce will have a much larger orders.
+B2B or retail will have much larger orders.

 Cost per unit shipped

 Cost per unit shipped is found by dividing the warehouse cost by the number of units.
-As you develop these comparisons, it is helpful to calculate costs for larger orders versus smaller direct to customer orders.
+As you develop these comparisons, it is helpful to calculate costs for larger B2B or retail orders versus smaller direct to customer orders.

 Labor cost per order